moorepants/dissertation/eom.rst

 Nonlinear Validation
 --------------------

+.. todo:: comment on why validation is important

 [BasuMandall2007]_ present the Whipple model derived with both the Newton-Euler and Lagrange methods.
 The equations of motion are analytically complex and make if difficult to compare symbolic results, so numerical values are presented for